Monday, December 1, 2008

 Visual Mobile Designer:

-Drag and drop components like wait screens, login screens, file browsers, an SMS composer, and splash screens onto a canvas.
+Develop GUIs rapidly with Version 2 of the Visual Mobile Designer (VMD) Drag and drop components like wait screens, login screens, file browsers, an SMS composer, and splash screens onto a canvas.
 The VMD also makes GUI localization easier.

 Mobile Game Builder: